-- 7. This Agreement shall be executed in three counterparts, each of which shall be deemed an original, by the chief executive officers of the County and the City, pursuant to the authority granted them by their respective governing bodies.
-One of the signed counterparts, accompanied by copies of the authorizing resolutions from the County and the City, shall be filed by the County with the Region X office of HUD.
-A copy shall be filed with the Secretary of State and the Clerk of the King County Council, the County Auditor, and the City pursuant to RCW 39.34.040. - 8.
-The County and the City both hereby agree to affirmatively further fair housing. - 9.
-Joint Recommendations Committee Composition.
-The Committee shall be composed of four County Department Directors or their designees: the Director of the Department of Development and Environmental Services, the Director of the Department of Community and Human Services, the Director of the Office of Budget and Strategic Planning, and the Director of the Seattle-King County Public Health Department.
-Department Director designees shall be specified in writing and should, where possible, be the same persor consistently from meeting to meeting.
+- 10. Joint Recommendations Committee Composition.
+The Committee shall be composed of four County representatives and five Cities representatives.
+The four County representatives may be Department Directors or their designees, and/or citizen representatives of unincorporated communities.
+County representatives shall be specified in writing and should, where possible, be the same person consistently from meeting to meeting.
 Five participating city representatives and their alternates will include city planning directors or comparable level staff, or elected officials.
 Two city representatives and their alternates will be from the north/east region of the County and two city representatives and their alternates will be from the south region of the County.
 An additional revolving position on this Committee shall be rotated between the HOME-only Cities of Auburn and Bellevue.
-The revolving position will be non-voting, except on issues related to the King County HOME Consortium and other federal housing-related funds (excluding Community Development Block Grant). - 10.
+The revolving position will be non-voting, except on issues related to the King County HOME Consortium and other federal housing-related funds (excluding Community Development Block Grant). - 11.
 Appointments.
-The Suburban Cities Association will select ten different jurisdictions, five to serve as members and five as alternates, who in turn, will assign representatives to this Committee.
+The King County Executive shall appoint the County representatives.
+The Suburban Cities Association will select eight different jurisdictions, four to serve as members and four as alternates, which in turn, will assign representatives to this Committee.
 Terms of office shall be for two years.
 Priority for one of the positions will be for a small city representative.
-The revolving position will be appointed annually by the respective jurisdiction.
-Members of the Committee shall serve at the pleasure of their respective appointing authorities. - 11.
+The revolving HOME position will be appointed annually by the respective jurisdiction.
+Members of the Committee shall serve at the pleasure of their respective appointing authorities. - 12.
 The Joint Recommendations Committee will adopt HOME program policies, consistent with the Consolidated H&CD Plan, developed by the City and County staff working group.
 The Joint Recommendations Committee will approve funding decisions.
 All funding decisions must be in accord with adopted policies.
-Once the policies are adopted, the City, as a representative member of the Consortium, shall also have the right to comment on any program changes prior to their implementation by the County. - 12.
+Once the policies are adopted, the City, as a representative member of the Consortium, shall also have the right to comment on any program changes prior to their implementation by the County. - 13.
 The chairperson and vice-chairperson of the Joint Recommendations Committee shall be chosen from among the members of the Committee by a majority vote of the members for a term of one year beginning the first meeting of the calendar year.
-Attendance of five members will constitute a quorum. - 13.
-The City shall participate jointly with the County in the development of the Consortium's HOME Program by participating in development of a HOME Program strategy sufficient to accommodate both the collective and individual housing objectives contained within local comprehensive plans or other adopted plans of both the City and the County. - 14.
+Attendance of five members will constitute a quorum. - 14.
+The City shall participate jointly with the County in the development of the Consortium's HOME Program by participating in development of a HOME Program strategy sufficient to accommodate both the collective and individual housing objectives contained within local comprehensive plans or other adopted plans of both the City and the County. - 15.
 Federal HOME funds, allocated to the Consortium, shall be used to fund housing assistance activities that are the subject of this Agreement.
 The City and the County shall cooperate in the establishment of budgets for separate HOME activities.
 The County intends to enter into contractual agreements with any city, nonprofit organization, or other entity that it selects to implement HOME activities.
 The County's administrative costs will be paid from the HOME grant, after review and approval by the Joint Recommendations Committee.

-15. This agreement applies to the Consortium's acceptance of other federal housing-related funds which may be block granted to the Consortium.
+16. This agreement applies to the Consortium's acceptance of other federal housing-related funds which may be allocated by formula to the Consortium.
 Allocation decisions for these funds will be subject to policies and procedures developed by the City and County staff working group and adopted by the Joint Recommendations Committee.